thoughtcroft/ding/README.md

 This is the default action so running `ding` is the equivalent of `ding test`.

 There is an option to specify the feature branch pattern to display for selection of the code to be pushed to `testing`.
+By default, only remote branches that haven't already been merged to `develop` will be listed, this can be over-ridden by using the `-m` flag.

     $ ding help test